jlo031/speckle_reduction_4_sea_ice/README.md

 *figures_4_paper_final.py*
 Makes final figures for the revised paper.

+### Included data and figures

-Actual final figures for the paper are combined versions of the outputs from *figures_4_paper_final.py* and saved in the SVG folder of this repository.
+Actual final figures used in the paper are combined versions of the outputs from *figures_4_paper_final.py* and saved in the *figures* folder of this repository.

+The final validation ROIs are saved in json format in the *config* folder.